joelstrohmeier/website/src/blog/accessibility-anti-patterns.md

 For example, does your documentation make it easier for 'whitelabel' solutions to meet the accessibility standard demonstrated in your design system?

-Could you also help support people who procure technology by providing them with information on the advantages of solutions whose interface is 'headless' (front-end interface is de-coupled from the back-end data and logic) or whose interface is at least un-opinionated &mdash; in that it is highly customisable?
+Could you also help support people who procure technology by providing them with information on the advantages of 'headless' solutions &mdash; in which the front-end interface is de-coupled from the back-end data and logic?
+Or, educate on the advantages of less opinionated interfaces &mdash; for example interfaces that are highly customisable?

 ## Running an automated tool and only fixing those issues